 The members all wore a dark blue / navy, green and black plaid which was woven by more than 60 different weavers in Strathspey, the country of Clan Grant.

 Today, the black watch tartan is considered the forfather of many other tartans and as such it has been a very popular staple in classic menswear.
 It is not just used for kilts, but also ties, bow ties, cummerbunds, dinner jackets etc. We decided to use this timeless pattern and weave it into a fine cashmere scarf.

 Due to its military origins, this scarf works particularly well with military-inspired overcoats such as a Trench Coat, a British Warm, or any other double-breasted overcoat.
 It can be paired with tan but also with grey, charcoal, navy, dark blue or black thus covering the entire range of classic men's overcoating colors.

 Therefore, this scarf is extremely versatile yet unique at the same time.

-We extensively tested various scarf sizes to find the right one for you.
 The most common scarf size is 150 cm x 30 cm/60" x 12", which was simply too short for most men, resulting in insufficient protection from the elements.
 Larger Scottish versions were 180 cm x 35 cm/72" x 14", and while we liked the length, the width felt constricting.
-As such, we settled on an ideal format of 180 cm x 30 cm/72" x 12" for all of our scarves; they now offer the best combination of warmth, softness & functionality!
+So, we settled on an ideal format of 180 cm x 30 cm/72" x 12" for all of our scarves.

 Quality is not a matter of geography.
 However, producing scarves in Germany allows Fort Belvedere to work with a small weaver family with decades of experience.
 In addition, by working directly with the craftsman, we were able to create special sizes and provide a nice variety of patterns for you to choose from.